 Students are encouraged to provide input on departmental decisions including admission standards, curriculum, student services, and the teaching/learning process.
-Students are invited to become active in the College Student Government Association (SGA), nursing student associations and organizations on campus and in the community.
+Students are invited to become active in the college Student Government Association (SGA), nursing student associations and organizations on campus and in the community.
 The following activities are ways students can become involved in governance:

-- Participate in Clinical Instructor and Clinic Site Evaluations and graduatesurveys. - Provide honest and fair feedback to faculty when asked to complete Evaluation of Instructional Effectiveness. - Participate in student government activities. - Provide input for class representatives on issues being addressed in faculty meetings and student forums.
+- Participate in clinical instructor and clinic site evaluations and graduate surveys. - Provide honest and fair feedback to faculty when asked to complete evaluations of instructional effectiveness. - Participate in student government activities. - Provide input for class representatives on issues being addressed in faculty meetings and student forums.